Wendy Nelson – Founder and Project Lead

-Wendy is Senior Fellow within the Institute of Health Policy, Management and Evaluation at the University of Toronto and an experienced executive in the health and social service sectors, possessing an established track record leading positive organizational and health systems change.
+Wendy is Senior Fellow with the Institute of Health Policy, Management and Evaluation at the University of Toronto and an experienced executive in the health and social service sectors, possessing an established track record leading positive organizational and health systems change.

 With graduate degrees in management from both University of Toronto (1983) and McGill University (2014), Wendy is committed to incorporating contemporary ideas and available evidence to assist leaders facilitate positive, sustainable change within complex systems.
 Her graduate research at McGill focused on the critical success factors for large scale health system transformation – recent international efforts, emerging evidence, and implications for Ontario.

 Wendy is one of a handful of Canadian graduates of the Leadership Academy offered through Parker Palmer’s Centre for Courage and Renewal in Washington (2014).

-Dr. Blake Poland
+Dr. Blake Poland – Project Co-Lead

 Blake Poland is an Associate Professor in the Dalla Lana School of Public Health at the University of Toronto, Director of the Collaborative Graduate Specialization in Community Development (cdcp.ca), co-lead of the Healthier Cities &